frankobjank/cs50_final_project/README.md

 ## [Static](/static/)

 * [favicon.png](static/favicon.png) - While I was testing, the webpage kept failing to load the favicon.
 Finally I looked up what that is and added an icon (my github profile picture).
 * [minesweeper_screenshot.png](static/minesweeper_screenshot.png) - This is the screenshot shown on the homepage to give the user a preview of what the game will look like.
-There is currently only one game there but I plan to add more later.
+There is currently only one game there but I plan to add more in the future.
 * [minesweeper.js](static/minesweeper.js) - This file contains everything needed for rendering the actual minesweeper game.
 It uses a double `for` loop to create a `grid` with the number of rows and columns received by the server depending on the difficulty.
-It also creates the panel on the top of the board containing the number of mines remaining and timer.
+It also creates the panel on the top of the board containing the number of mines remaining and a timer.
 All the squares on the board are buttons that are assigned an index.
   * There's an AJAX request that gets sent every time a new square is clicked in order to get information from the server without reloading the page.

 ## [Templates](/templates/)